 Businesses can find themselves underinsured for a number of reasons, whether this is by accident or on purpose.

 Some business owners miscalculate the amount of cover required to protect their business assets which is when average will usually apply within an insurance policy.
 For example, if you request cover for a laptop at £500 but the actual cost to replace it is £1,000 there is a £500 shortfall.
 As you have only paid a premium based on £500 this is the most that the insurer will usually pay out following a total loss and you will have to find the rest to make up the shortfall.
-Any partial loss will be reduced in the same proportion of the cost to replace the item and the amount set to cover, this is Average.
+Any partial loss will be reduced by the same proportion of the cost to replace the item and the amount set to cover; this is known as Average.

-Many retail businesses, during peak trading seasons, can have increased levels of stock when preparing for a seasonal event which can make or break the entire trading year.
-Most package shop insurance policies will include a seasonal stock increase clause which provides an specific uplifted percentage to the stock sum insured to ensure your policy will cover this increase during those busy periods and give you , the business owner, peace of mind the specified increase is covered during your busiest periods.
-For example, if a gift shop experienced a major loss in December during the run up to Christmas the loss would likely be higher than it would during a normal trading month as there is more stock at the premises.
+Many , during peak trading seasons, can have increased levels of stock when preparing for a seasonal event which can make or break the entire trading year.
+Most package shop insurance policies will include a seasonal stock increase clause which provides an specific uplifted percentage to the stock sum insured to ensure your policy will cover this increase during those busy periods and give you, the business owner, peace of mind the specified increase is covered during your busiest periods.
+For example, if a experienced a major loss in December during the run up to Christmas the loss would likely be higher than it would during a normal trading month as there is more stock at the premises.
 This additional cover is only applicable during the period specified in the clause so it is still important to get the sums insured correct to ensure you are not left out of pocket should you need to make a claim.

-The dangers of being uninsured
+The dangers of being underinsured

 Being underinsured can be dangerous to your business for many reasons.

-Cyber insurance can also be overlooked with business owners, but research shows that 41% of business owners said that they didn’t think cyber-crime affects them.
+Cyber insurance can also be overlooked with business owners, but that 41% of business owners said that they didn’t think cyber-crime affects them.
 Statistics have shown that the average cyber-attack will cost £16,100 for a medium sized company, per breach, and will take a full 24 hours to recover from, leading to loss of revenue and potentially damage to your reputation.

 If you suffer a business interruption or cyber-attack, where you may not be able to cover the costs yourself, you may be left with no other option but to close down your business if you do not have the correct insurances in place.